explaingit

 TLDR

-Framework for building tiny, fast desktop and mobile apps using HTML/CSS/JavaScript with a Rust backend, shipping via the OS's built-in webview instead of bundling a browser.
+Tauri lets you build installable desktop and mobile apps using HTML, CSS, and JavaScript for the UI and Rust for the backend, producing tiny executables by reusing the OS's built-in webview instead of bundling a browser.

 Mindmap